The effect of local chemical ordering on dislocation activity in multi-principle element alloys: a three-dimensional discrete dislocation dynamics study: Simulation Results

 \subsection{Glide of an infinite long dislocation in MPEAs}

-First, the glide of infinitely long dislocations at 300K through an effective average alloy with the average properties of CrFeCoNiPd (i.e. without any local variation in chemical composition and each atom has the average properties of a true random alloy comparable to the approach used for Embedded Atom Method (EAM) type inter-atomic potentials \cite{daw_embedded-atom_1984}); a field of $15^3$\,nm$^3$ random solute aggregation (Configuration-I) in CrFeCoNiPd; and a two-phase $\SI{100}{\nm}$ lamella system (Configuration-II) in CoCu$_{1.71}$FeMnNi are modeled.
+First, the glide of infinitely long dislocations at 300K through an effective average alloy with the average properties of CrFeCoNiPd (i.e. without any local variation in chemical composition and each atom has the average properties of a true random alloy comparable to the approach used for Embedded Atom Method (EAM) type inter-atomic potentials \cite{Murray_1984}); a field of $15^3$\,nm$^3$ random solute aggregation (Configuration-I) in CrFeCoNiPd; and a two-phase $\SI{100}{\nm}$ lamella system (Configuration-II) in CoCu$_{1.71}$FeMnNi are modeled.
 In all cases, the simulation volume is rectangular with edge lengths $5$ $\upmu$m parallel to the $[100]$, $[010]$, and $[001]$ directions, respectively.
 In the average alloy and Configuration-I simulations the dislocation belongs to the $[1\bar{1}0](111)$ slip system and is initially parallel to the $[11\bar{2}]$ direction.
 For Configuration-II simulations, we investigate a case where the dislocation is initially parallel to the $[11\bar{2}]$ direction (i.e. inclined to the lamella) and belongs to the $[1\bar{1}0](111)$ slip system as well as a case where the dislocation is initially parallel to the $[0\bar{1}1]$ direction (i.e. parallel to the lamella) and belongs to the $[0\bar{1}1](111)$ slip system.

 In all cases periodic boundary conditions are imposed on all directions.
 Thus, these simulations mimic the glide of an array of parallel infinite long dislocations.
 For the lamella system (Configuration-II) a constant uniaxial stress of $270$\,MPa in the range of the CRSS of the uniform alloy is imposed in the $[010]$ direction for the dislocation parallel to the lamella case and in the $[100]$ direction for the dislocation inclined to the lamella case.
 For the average alloy and Configuration-I simulations a constant uniaxial stress of $400$\,MPa in the range of the CRSS of the uniform alloy is imposed in the $[100]$ direction.
-In order to capture local fluctuations of the dislocation motion, the dislocation line in all simulations with infinitely long dislocations is discretized by a maximum segment size of 100$b$ (i.e. $\SI{25.5}{\nm}$) and minimum segment size of 25$b$ (i.e. $\SI{6.375}{\nm}$).
+The dislocation line in all simulations with infinitely long dislocations is discretized by a maximum segment size of 100$b$ (i.e. $\SI{25.5}{\nm}$) and minimum segment size of 25$b$ (i.e. $\SI{6.375}{\nm}$).
+This numerical resolution ensures that the discretization of the dislocation line is well within the dimension of the considered nanoscale composition fluctuations in order to accurately capture local fluctuations of the dislocation motion.